President

 Board Member

-I have been the Faculty leader teaching Anatomy & Physiology at Hawai’i Community College, at Manono Campus, for four years now.
+I have been the Faculty leader teaching Anatomy & Physiology at Hawai’i Community College, at Manono Campus, for five years now.
+I serve more than 100 students each semester.
 Most of my students are working towards a Health & Nursing career.
-In my position, I developed several learning materials, including lab manuals and I am a co-author in the new Anatomy and Physiology Textbook that is in the process of being adopted by the University of Hawai’i System (UH System).
+In my position, I developed several learning materials, including lab manuals and I am a co-author in the new Anatomy and Physiology Textbook that was adopted by the University of Hawai’i System (UH System).
 This is an Open Education Resource that will save students more than $400K.
 I love serving my community in the Big Island.
-Amongst other activities, I currently serve on the following committees at my College: Executive Committee and the Academic Senate (as Secretary); Faculty and Staff Development Committee; Distance Education Committee with the UH System.
+Amongst other activities, I currently serve as a Co-Chair for the UHCC Systemwide Online Education Committee and the Secretary for the Executive Committee and for the Academic Senate.
 Previous to my position here, I was teaching Biology courses, including Neuroscience and Advanced Physiology in different colleges in Colorado.
 Although, I loved the mountains, Colorado was too cold for me!

 Prior to my teaching career, I was working as a neuroscientist researcher at Indiana University and at the University of Hawai’i at Manoa.
 In these positions, I studied neuropsychiatric disorders and published several scientific articles.
 In my last postdoctoral position at Yale University, I characterized a new animal model for the study of Tourette’s Syndrome.
 This was my most significant work and resulted in a high-impact publication in the scientific journal “Neuron”.